metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/README.md

 ### Active Sets

 Active sets are typically represented as a Hash Reference where the keys represent the active choices and the value is true.
-The VoteCount Object contains an Active Set which can be Accessed via the ->Active() method which will return a reference to the Active Set (changing the reference will change the active set).
-The ->GetActive and ->SetActive do not preserve any reference links and should be preferred.
+The VoteCount Object contains an Active Set which can be Accessed via the Active() method which will return a reference to the Active Set (changing the reference will change the active set).
+The GetActive and SetActive methods do not preserve any reference links and should be preferred.
+GetActiveList returns the Active Set as a sorted list.

 Many Components will take an argument for $activeset or default to the current Active set of the Vote::Count object, which will default to the Choices defined in the BallotSet.

 # Vote::Count Methods

+Most of these are provided by the Role Common and available directly in both Matrix objects and Vote::Count Objects.
+Vote::Count objects create a child Matrix object: PairMatrix.

-* new
+### new

-* Active: Set or Get Active Set as HashRef
+### Active

+Get Active Set as HashRef to the active set.
+Changing the new HashRef will change the internal Active Set, GetActive is recommended as it will return a HashRef that is a copy instead.

+### GetActive

+Returns a hashref containing a copy of the Active Set.

+### GetActiveList

+Returns a simple array of the members of the Active Set.

+### ResetActive

-* ResetActive: Sets the Active Set to the full choices list of the BallotSet.
+Sets the Active Set to the full choices list of the BallotSet.

+### SetActive

-* SetActive: Sets the Active Set to provided HashRef.
-Using the Active method may preserve a reference between the Active Set and the HashRef, SetActive will not.
+Sets the Active Set to provided HashRef.
 The values to the hashref should evaluate as True.

+### SetActiveFromArrayRef

-* SetActiveFromArrayRef: Same as SetActive except it takes an ArrayRef of the choices to be set as Active.
+Same as SetActive except it takes an ArrayRef of the choices to be set as Active.

+### BallotSet

-* BallotSet: Get BallotSet
+Get BallotSet

+### PairMatrix

-* PairMatrix: Get a Matrix Object for the Active Set.
+Get a Matrix Object for the Active Set.
 Generated and cached on the first request.

+### UpdatePairMatrix

-* UpdatePairMatrix: Regenerate and cache Matrix with current Active Set.
+Regenerate and cache Matrix with current Active Set.

+### VotesCast

-* VotesCast: Returns the number of votes cast.
+Returns the number of votes cast.

+### VotesActive

-* VotesActive: Returns the number of non-exhausted ballots based on the current Active Set.
+Returns the number of non-exhausted ballots based on the current Active Set.

+# Minimum Perl Version

+It is the policy of Vote::Count to only develop with recent versions of Perl.
+Support for older versions will be dropped as they either start failing tests or impair adoption of new features.

 ## Components